TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

    * - serial
      - string
      - Serial number of the device that shall be used
    * - type
      - string
      - Backend the camera shall use.
 Available options: v4l2, aravis, libusb, pimipi, unknown
-     * - tcam-device
+   * - :ref:`tcam-device<tcam-device>`
      - GstDevice
-       - GstDevice instance that shall be used.
-Same as setting serial and type.
-Is write-only.
+     - Assigns a GstDevice to open when transitioning from `GST_STATE_NULL` to `GST_STATE_READY`.
-     * - available-caps
+   * - :ref:`tcam-properties<tcam-properties>`
-       - string
+     - GstStructure
-       - String description of the GstCaps that can be used in `device-caps`.
-Will be equal to or a subsection of the GstCaps offered by tcamsrc.
+     - Property that can be used to set/get the current TcamPropertyProvider properties.
+This can be used like: `gst-launch-1.0 tcambin tcam-properties=tcam,ExposureAuto=Off,ExposureTime=33333 ! ...`
-     * - device-caps
+   * - :ref:`tcam-properties-json<tcam-properties-json>`
      - string
-       - String that overwrites the auto-detection of the gstreamer caps that will be set for the internal tcamsrc
+     - Property that can be used to set/get the current TcamPropertyProvider properties.
+This works the same way `tcam-properties` works, but uses a json string to provide the property names and values.

 .. _tcamdutils: